fwbrasil/activate/README.md

 		val personList2 = allWhere[NauralPerson](_.name :== "Test", _.motherName :== "Mother")
 	}

-Queries using more than one entity or nested properties:
+Queries using more than one entity or with nested properties:

 	val q2 = query {
 		(company: LegalPerson, director: NauralPerson) => where(company.director :== director) select (company, director)